yyya9/llama-trl/README.md

 - Implement LoRA (Low-Rank Adaption of Large Language Models) with PEFT (Parameter-Efficient Fine-Tuning)
 - Collect instruction-following data from this repo [GPT-4-LLM](https://github.com/Instruction-Tuning-with-GPT-4/GPT-4-LLM)

+The datasets are collected and ranked by GPT4, not by human.

 ### Setup